 Iron the fusible onto the wool following the manufacturer’s directions.
 This is really for basting purposes only, you could pin in place if you prefer, but fusible prevents shifting.

 New to fusibles?
-Discover the fundamentals of this easy way to appliqué in the Bluprint class Fun With Fusible Appliqué.
+Discover the fundamentals of this easy way to appliqué in the Craftsy class Fun With Fusible Appliqué.
 Or, learn how to get amazing, heirloom-quality results on your machine in the class Machine-Finished Hand Appliqué.

 Cut out the shape.